vpayno/exercism-workspace/go/series/series-doc.md

 func All(size int, input string) []string
 ```

-All returns all the contiguous substrings of length n in that string in the order that they appear\.
+All returns all the contiguous substrings of length n in that string in the order that they appear.

 <details><summary>Example</summary>
 <p>